Archive for September 2022

 http://www.philharrington.net/old50.htm

 Amateurs wanted a more compact and portable telescope, and the 8-inch Schmidt-Cassegrain f/10 fit the bill.
-I’ve owned two SC scopes over the years, but as for me, this design is not my favorite.
+I’ve owned two SC scopes over the years, but for me, I still like the simplicity of a Newtonian Reflector, despite the bulk and weight.
+And should a problem present itself, there is always an “easy fix” maybe not so much so with a Schmidt-Cassegrain or Maksutov-Cassegrain.

 However, the Schmidt-Cassegrain telescope is the choice of telescope for many amateurs, for their own personal reasons.
 I’d suggest mostly for portability, and astrophotography.